Payroll taxes are taxes paid on wages or salaries that employees earn. Payroll taxes are paid by both employers and employees.

 The penalty fee breakdown is as follows:

-On the other hand, if you don’t pay your payroll taxes on time, you could be charged a trust fund recovery penalty (TFRP).
-So in addition to making good on your payroll taxes, you’d have to pay an TFRP equal to the amount you owe plus interest.
+On the other hand, if you don’t submit your tax deposits on time, you could be charged a trust fund recovery penalty (TFRP).
+So in addition to making good on your payroll taxes, you’d have to pay a TFRP equal to the amount you owe plus interest.

 Employees can typically find a breakdown of their payroll taxes in the Deductions section or the Taxes Withheld section of their pay stub.